What is Chinese (Mandarin) about?

 Conditions of Assessment for internally assessed standards

-This section provides guidelines for assessment against internally assessed Standards.
+These Conditions provide guidelines for assessment against internally assessed Achievement Standards.
 Guidance is provided on:

 - appropriate ways of, and conditions for, gathering evidence

-- ensuring that evidence is authentic
+- ensuring that evidence is authentic.

-NB: Information on additional generic guidance on assessment practice in schools is published on the NZQA website.
-It would be useful to read in conjunction with these Conditions of Assessment.
+Assessors must be familiar with guidance on assessment practice in learning centres, including enforcing timeframes and deadlines.
+The NZQA website offers resources that would be useful to read in conjunction with these Conditions of Assessment.

-The school's Assessment Policy and Conditions of Assessment must be consistent with the Assessment Rules for Schools With Consent to Assess.
-These rules will be updated during the NCEA review.
+The learning centre’s Assessment Policy and Conditions of Assessment must be consistent with NZQA’s Assessment Rules for Schools with Consent to Assess.
 This link includes guidance for managing internal moderation and the collection of evidence.

 Internal assessment provides considerable flexibility in the collection of evidence.
-Evidence can be collected in different ways to suit a range of teaching and learning styles, and a range of contexts.
-Care needs to be taken to offer students opportunities to present their best evidence against the Standard(s) that are free from unnecessary constraints.
+Evidence can be collected in different ways to suit a range of teaching and learning styles, and a range of contexts of teaching and learning.
+Care needs to be taken to allow students opportunities to present their best evidence against the Standard(s) that are free from unnecessary constraints.

 It is recommended that the design of assessment reflects and reinforces the ways students have been learning.
-Collection of evidence for the internally assessed Standards could include, but is not restricted to, an extended task, an investigation, digital evidence (such as recorded interviews, blogs, photographs or film), or a portfolio of evidence.
+Collection of evidence for the internally assessed Standards could include, but is not restricted to, an extended task, an investigation, digital evidence (such as recorded interviews, blogs, photographs, or film), or a portfolio of evidence.

 Effective assessment should suit the nature of the learning being assessed, provide opportunities to meet the diverse needs of all students, and be valid and fair.

-This section provides guidelines for assessment against internally assessed Standards.
+These Conditions provide guidelines for assessment against internally assessed Achievement Standards.
 Guidance is provided on:

 - appropriate ways of, and conditions for, gathering evidence

-- ensuring that evidence is authentic
+- ensuring that evidence is authentic.

-NB: Information on additional generic guidance on assessment practice in schools is published on the NZQA website.
-It would be useful to read in conjunction with these Conditions of Assessment.
+Assessors must be familiar with guidance on assessment practice in learning centres, including enforcing timeframes and deadlines.
+The NZQA website offers resources that would be useful to read in conjunction with these Conditions of Assessment.

-The school's Assessment Policy and Conditions of Assessment must be consistent with the Assessment Rules for Schools With Consent to Assess.
-These rules will be updated during the NCEA review.
+The learning centre’s Assessment Policy and Conditions of Assessment must be consistent with NZQA’s Assessment Rules for Schools with Consent to Assess.
 This link includes guidance for managing internal moderation and the collection of evidence.

 Internal assessment provides considerable flexibility in the collection of evidence.
-Evidence can be collected in different ways to suit a range of teaching and learning styles, and a range of contexts.
-Care needs to be taken to offer students opportunities to present their best evidence against the Standard(s) that are free from unnecessary constraints.
+Evidence can be collected in different ways to suit a range of teaching and learning styles, and a range of contexts of teaching and learning.
+Care needs to be taken to allow students opportunities to present their best evidence against the Standard(s) that are free from unnecessary constraints.

 It is recommended that the design of assessment reflects and reinforces the ways students have been learning.
-Collection of evidence for the internally assessed Standards could include, but is not restricted to, an extended task, an investigation, digital evidence (such as recorded interviews, blogs, photographs or film), or a portfolio of evidence.
+Collection of evidence for the internally assessed Standards could include, but is not restricted to, an extended task, an investigation, digital evidence (such as recorded interviews, blogs, photographs, or film), or a portfolio of evidence.

 Effective assessment should suit the nature of the learning being assessed, provide opportunities to meet the diverse needs of all students, and be valid and fair.